 Connecting local organizations with student agricultural expertise

-The Trellis Fund connects organizations in developing countries with U.S. graduate students from Horticulture Innovation Lab partner institutions who have agricultural expertise, generating benefits for both the students and the in-country institutions.
+The program connects organizations in East and West Africa, South Asia and Central America with U.S.-based graduate students from partner institutions who have agricultural expertise, generating benefits for both the students and the in-country stakeholders.
 Together, they collaborate on short-term projects to address horticultural challenges faced by local farmers.

 Trellis Fund accomplishments

 Since 2011, the Innovation Lab for Horticulture has awarded 76 projects to 60 organizations in 17 countries.
 These grants have supported:

 - 12,471 training participants (65% women)